gilzim/film/README.md

 When FiLM Generator filepath and FiLMed Network filepath are the same.

 By default, the command runs on [this CLEVR image](https://github.com/gilzim/film/blob/CBN_layers/img/CLEVR_val_000017.png), but you may modify which image to use via command line flag to test on any CLEVR image.

-CLEVR vocab is enforced by default, but for CLEVR-Humans models, for example, you may append the command line flag option '--enforce_clevr_vocab 0' to ask any string of characters you please.

 We added the script run_model_fibn.sh which runs on a batch of 3000 samples.
 It returns the accuracy of the model and saves different gammas & bettas distributions in img/stats